Jlazo29/Solr-pubmed/README.md

 Installation
 ---------
-To install the project, go to the scripts folder and run install.sh:
+To install the project, go to the scripts folder and run install.sh

-	'bash install.sh'
+    bash install.sh

 Alternatively, you can install them by running maven and pip independently: